-In July 2013, August 2013 and September 2013, JAB Holdings B.V. entered into interest rate swap agreements having total nominal amounts of €1,400.0m, with a maturity in June 2020.
+The Group enters into interest swap agreements to manage its interest rate risk exposures, including exposures from potential transactions.
+The swap agreements do not qualify for hedge accounting.
+In 2013, JAB Holdings B.V. entered into interest rate swap agreements having total nominal amounts of \leq 1,400.0m, with a maturity in June 2020.
 These agreements fix the interest rate exposure at approximately between 1.4 % and 1.8 % plus applicable borrowing margins.

 The fair value of an interest rate swap is the amount that the Group would receive or pay to terminate the swap agreement.
-The approximate cost to terminate the Group's swap agreements at 31 December 2014 would have been €89.1m loss (2013: €34.8m loss).
+The approximate cost to terminate the Group's swap agreements at 31 December 2015 would have been \in 82.2m loss (2014: \in 89.1m loss).
 The agreements were not held for trading purposes and the Group had no current intention to terminate any swap agreements prior to maturity.

-Interest rates for fixed rate financial liabilities range from 1.5% to 1.75% p.a (2013: 1.75% p.a.).
-Interest rates for floating rate financial liabilities are based on Euribor plus a margin of 1.75% to 2.00% (2013: Euribor plus a margin of 2.0% to 2.5%).
+Interest rates for fixed rate financial liabilities range from 1.5% to 2.125% p.a (2014: 1.5% to 1.75% p.a.).
+As of 31 December 2015 the Group has no outstanding floating rate financial liabilities.
+In 2014, the floating rate financial liabilities were based on Euribor plus a margin of 1.75% to 2.00%.